EvaJF/AdvisIL/README.md

 To explore the architectures, run the following script.
 You will see the number of parameters corresponding to various scaling operations on 3 network types (ResNet18 with BasicBlocks, Mobilenetv2 and ShuffleNetv2).

-> python /AdvisIL/models/scaler.pyscaler.py
+> python /AdvisIL/models/scaler.py

 ### Hyperparameter tuning

-Before running experiments, we search for suitable hyperparameters for each neural architecture.
+Before running the main experiments, we search for suitable hyperparameters for each neural architecture.

 __Prerequisite__ : We use ray-tune to perform hyperparameter tuning.
+The following command installs Ray and dependencies for Ray Tune.

-> pip install -U "ray[tune]"  # installs Ray + dependencies for Ray Tune
+> pip install -U "ray[tune]"

-Test the code
+To test your configuration, run this minimum working example with just 2 epochs.

 > sbatch /home/users/efeillet/incremental-scaler/hp_tuning/launsher_hp_tuner.sh

-Hyperparameter tuning for specific backbones
+Tou can now perform a hyperparameter search for each backbone.
+We provide an example configuration file for each backbone.

 > python /home/users/efeillet/incremental-scaler/hp_tuning/hp_tuner.py /home/users/efeillet/incremental-scaler/hp_tuning/hp_tuner_mobilenet.cf